Home

 How to choose Reception Halls and Venues

 Include directions to the ceremony and hall in your invite.
 You may also want to consider having a selected person lead a caravan for other guests to follow.
+IF you have a large number of out of town guests you may want to consider hiring a bus to transport them back and forth.

 Number of Guests

 Your budget will determine the number of guests that you can invite to your wedding.
 Remember to assume that 15% of your invited guests will not be able to attend your wedding.
-Additionally, if your guests have a long distance to travel or if your wedding date is during a holiday or summer you might have more people declining your invitation.
+They may have other commitments, be on vacation, or become ill.

-RECEPTION HALL
+RECEPTION HALLS

 • How many affairs does the hall accommodate during each time slot?